seans84/etch-sketch/README.md

 # etch-sketch
 JS and JQuery Etch-a-Sketch

-Created by Sean Szurko
-for the Odin Project
+Created by Sean Szurko as an assignment for the Odin Project Bootcamp. http://www.theodinproject.com/